jeffgillan/Drone-mapping-class/docs/index.md

     ![](images/gillan_srer_bees.png){:height=190 width=190 align=left}
 <br/>

-Please watch this great short video on using drones to create 2D and 3D photographic maps.
-This is what you will learn to do in this class.
+## Overview
+Let us commence our course by delving into this engaging brief video, which explores the utilization of drones for generating 2D and 3D photographic maps.
+Throughout this class, you will acquire the skills to execute this technique proficiently.
+The video provides an essential overview of photographic mapping through drone technology, while also shedding light on the myriad industries harnessing its potential.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Blr3suSQt-Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Terminology